Hannah Montana: The Movie: Plot

 Miley gradually reconnects with small-town life, her grandmother, and her childhood friend Travis Brody, while Robby is drawn to a local woman named Lorelai.
 Oswald arrives, and Miley is forced to misdirect him by claiming to know Hannah.
-The town holds a fundraiser to prevent developer Mr. Bradley from turning local land into a shopping mall, organizing a barn party where Miley performs “Hoedown Throwdown” as herself.
+The town holds a fundraiser to prevent developer Mr. Bradley from turning local land into a shopping mall, organizing a barn party where Taylor Swift makes an appearance with a performance of "Crazier."
+Robby also performs "Back to Tennessee" and Miley performs "Hoedown Throwdown" as herself, making the crowd go wild.
 When Mr. Bradley tells the crowd they will never raise enough money, Travis suggests Miley ask Hannah to hold a concert.

 Lilly arrives disguised as Hannah to throw off Oswald and reconciles with Miley.
-Travis asks Miley out on a date, but she has already been invited by Lorelai to a dinner as Hannah with the town’s mayor.
-Miley tries to run back and forth between both dinners, but Travis catches her mid-change and deduces her secret before angrily leaving.
-Miley then overhears Robby rejecting Lorelai to protect Miley's double-life.
-Miley finishes writing “Butterfly Fly Away”, which she and her father sing together.
-She stays up all night to complete the chicken coop she and Travis were building; touched by this, he attends Hannah’s concert.
+Travis asks Miley out on a date, but she has already been invited by Lorelai to a dinner as Hannah with the town's mayor.
+Miley tries to run back and forth between both dinners, but Travis catches her mid-change and deduces her secret before leaving in disappointment.
+Miley then overhears Robby rejecting Lorelai in order to protect Miley's double life.
+Miley finishes writing "Butterfly Fly Away", which she and her father sing together.
+She stays up all night to complete the chicken coop she and Travis were building; touched by this, he attends Hannah's concert.

-As the town prepares for the concert, Miley receives her late mother’s necklace from Ruby.
-Miley stops performing mid-song when she sees Travis and Lorelai in the audience and announces that she can no longer live a lie before removing her blonde wig, revealing her true identity to the crowd.
-After she sings “The Climb", the crowd pleads with her to continue being Hannah and promises to keep her secret.
-Oswald takes a picture of Miley, but before he can publish it, his daughters arrive – flown to the concert by Vita – and their admiration for Hannah convinces him not to sell the story; instead, he rebukes his editor Lucinda and quits.
-Miley reconciles with and kisses Travis and returns to the stage to finish the concert with "You'll Always Find Your Way Back Home", as Lorelai and Robby reunite.
-During the credits, the cast dances to “Hoedown Throwdown”.
+As the town prepares for the concert, Miley receives her late mother's necklace from Ruby.
+Miley (as Hannah) stops performing "Rock Star" when she sees Travis and Lorelai in the audience and announces that she can no longer live a lie before removing her blonde wig, revealing her true identity to the crowd.
+After she sings "The Climb", the crowd pleads with her to continue being Hannah and promises to keep her secret.
+Oswald takes a picture of Miley, but before he can publish it to Lucinda, his daughters arrive – flown to the concert by Vita – and their admiration for Hannah convinces him not to sell the story; he rebukes Lucinda and quits.
+Miley reconciles with and kisses Travis and returns to the stage to finish the concert with "You'll Always Find Your Way Back Home", as Lorelai and Robby reunite and kiss.
+During the credits, the cast dances to "Hoedown Throwdown".